 At the meeting, which was a follow up to the April 20...

-Scott is the Director of Study Away at Arcadia University.
-He is responsible for establishing operational priorities and supervising the daily processes for study away.
+Scott is the Director of Global Engagement at Arcadia University.
+He is responsible for establishing operational priorities and supervising the daily processes for Global Engagement.
 He assists academic departments with curriculum integration, implements programmatic and process improvements, as well as assess the success of study abroad programs for Arcadia students.
 He also maintains a portfolio of student advising.

 Scott is a native of Greater Philadelphia and a graduate of Lehigh University, where he earned a Master of Education in Globalization and Educational Change.
 He also holds a Master of Business Administration from DeSales University and Bachelor of Science in Business Administration from Shippensburg University.
 As an undergraduate, he studied abroad in Newcastle, Australia, and participated in a short-term, MBA experience in Germany and Romania.
 Prior to being Director, Scott managed Arcadia’s Preview program and worked as a study abroad adviser at Georgia College and State University.

 Home Country United States

 Study Abroad, First-Year Study Abroad Experience, Second-Year Study Abroad Experience, Global Scholars

 M.Ed. , Major in Globalization and Educational Change